Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 In Berry Hill City Hall in the blueish-grey building that says "City of Berry Hill" at 698 Thompson Lane (across from the Pepsi plant, in between Calypso Cafe and Woodlawn Cemetery).
 There is a large statue of a bear in front of our building.
 We’re only a couple blocks from 100 Oaks Mall and are located at the corner of Thompson Lane and East Iris Drive.
 You are welcome to park in our free parking lot on East Iris Drive next to our building.

-We are allowed to change your court date once, if we are notified in advance that you need to change the date.
+We are allowed to change your court date once, upon your request, if we are notified in advance that you need to change the date.
 Call 615/292-5531 to reschedule your court date.
 Do not call us to reschedule after court has begun.
-We cannot reschedule if you MISS your court date, so please notify us in advance if this is necessary.
-Remember, we can only reschedule it once.
+We cannot reschedule if you MISS your court date, so please notify us in advance if tit’s necessary for you to reschedule from your original court date.
+Remember, we can only reschedule it once at your request.

 No. You only may talk to the Judge about your citation during your appearance in open court on your assigned court day.

-Yes,be sure to come to court as scheduled.
+Yes, be sure to come to court as scheduled.
 When you’re appearing before the judge, ask the judge for additional time to pay.
-The judge is the only one who can allow you to pay after your court date.
 Normally, payment is due in full on your court day, but the judge may give you extra time (even a three-month payment plan) if requested.
 Remember, we only accept cash and money orders.
-A payment plan or indigency can only be granted with the Judge’s approval.
-If you want to apply
+A payment plan or indigency can be granted with the Judge’s approval.
+If you want to apply for Indigency status, come by Berry Hill City Hall at least a week prior to your court date to pick up a Request for an Indigency ruling, then bring the completed form and any documentation with you to court on your scheduled court date so the Judge may rule on it in open court when he hears the case on your citation..

 You may request a payment plan in open court on your scheduled court date.
-The Judge will hear your request then, and would need to approve it before a payment plan would be granted.
-He could approve up to a three-month payment plan.
+The Judge will hear your request then and may approve up to a three-month payment plan.
 Also, you could come by City Hall at least a week prior to your court date and pick up a form requesting a hearing on Indigency to be held on your court date.
 This form should be filled out completely and brought to court with you, along with all supporting documentation.
 If you have questions about this, call Michelle Honick at 65/292-5531.

 Come in to Berry Hill City Hall at least a week in advance of your scheduled court date in order to pick up the forms you’ll need to fill out for the indigency hearing on your scheduled court date.
 You will have to fill out the forms completely and bring them to court with you, along with all supporting documentation, on your court date for the Judge to review.
 He cannot approve them before court or by phone--just in open court.
 It is up to the Judge if Indigency will be granted after he reviews the paperwork.
 If the Judge finds you do not qualify for indigency, you may request a payment plan of up to three months during your court appearance.